Blackberry Campaign: Campaign

 Scott had the town burned and the crops destroyed.
 He reported 32 Native Americans killed.
 Only 6 prisoners were captured at Ouiatenon, but Hardin returned with an additional 52 prisoners from the two smaller villages, mostly women and children.

 Unaware that most warriors were waiting for him at Kekionga, Scott declared that they had fled out of fear and left their women and children undefended.
 He wanted to continue on to Kithtippecanunk to the north, but the militia's horses were too exhausted for the 18 mile trip.
 Instead, Wilkinson led a detachment of 360 dismounted men to the village and destroyed it, returning to Ouiatenon 12 hours later.
-Wilkinson described Kithtippecanunk as inhabited by French and Native Americans, living in about 70 "well finished" hourses, and that "by the books, letters, and other documents found there" to be in "close connection with, and dependent on, Detroit."
+Wilkinson described Kithtippecanunk as inhabited by French and Native Americans, living in about 70 "well finished" horses, and that "by the books, letters, and other documents found there" to be in "close connection with, and dependent on, Detroit."

 The militia remained in the area of Ouiatenon until 4 June, burning several villages.
 The arrived near Louisville 10 days later.
 Scott released 16 of the weakest captives, sending them with a message that the remaining prisoners could be recovered if the Native Americans would report to the U.S. fort on the Great Miami River to "bury the hatchet and smoke the pipe of peace."
 41 women and children were transferred to Captain Asheton of the First American Regiment on 15 June and sent to Fort Steuben, near the modern border of Ohio and Pennsylvania.